NCAR/python-tutorial/source/tutorials/yourfirst.rst

    To access the logarithmic function within the module :code:`math` you would type :code:`math.log`.

-   Then write the function to the bottom of :code:`computation.py`:
+   Then write the function to the bottom of :code:`computation.py` (with 2 empty lines between each function):

    .. code-block::
-      :lineno-start: 100
+      :lineno-start: 53

       def compute_dewpoint(t, h):
          """